sunfounder/pico_4wd_car/docs/source/project/py_exp_line_track.rst

 .. image:: img/line_track.gif
     :align: center

 Let Pico-4wd walk its exclusive avenue!
-Use t'hethe black electrical tape to stick a line on a light-colored floor (or table).
+Use the black electrical tape to stick a line on a light-colored floor (or table).
 After running the script, you will see Pico-4wd tracking this line forward.

 .. note::